-She believes there would be far less taste for wars if more of the world learned music, because music reveals to us in its own mysterious way that, though we seem as individuals on the surface, we are truly connected in the deep.
+Surely there would be far less taste for wars if more of the world learned music, because music reveals our common humanity in its own mysterious way.
+As William James noted, “We are like islands in the sea, separate on the surface but connected in the deep.”

 And even though we may lay claim to being brutally honest and rational in observing that we are born, live, and die alone in this world, music hints at the possibility that just maybe we’re not as isolated—or separate from each other—as we may believe.

 “Listen carefully to the music,” Chief Luana says, “it will tell you so.”

 Music—a powerful civilizing and harmonizing force—might just provide the key to unlocking a new consciousness that brings about the elusive universal peace we all desire.
 “People underestimate the power of group singing and of the human voice,” Chief Luana says.
 “Making music is one of the few human activities in which a group of people with a wide range of ages, backgrounds, and abilities can interact as a group and as equals.”